- 1 Early Signs of Type 1 and Type 2 Diabetes

 An average person urinates between four to seven times in 24 hours.
 However, a person having diabetes might go to pee more than usual.
 In the case of a normal health condition, your body reabsorbs glucose while it passes through the kidneys.
 However, in the case of diabetes affected person, the high blood sugar level of your body reduces the capability of the kidney to bring it all back in.
 It leads to the production of more urine in your body and increases your urge to urinate even after you haven’t drunk water in hours.
 During this condition, you will also be thirstier than usual and drink more water, hence, peeing more.

 Diabetes is also associated with affecting your vision.
-Changes in the fluid levels in your body can lead to the swelling of the eyes lens and bring changes in the shape of your lens and affecting focus, hence, blurring your vision.
+Changes in the fluid levels in your body can lead to the swelling of the eyes lens and bring changes in the shape of your lens and affect the focus, hence, you can get blurred vision.

 Dry Mouth And Itchy Skin